 xvfb-run is available.

-The headless unit tests that require WebGL or should run in a standard browser
+The headless unit tests that require WebGL should be placed in the

 npm run start, the webgl tests are included.